jonasmue/jonasportfol.io/src/posts/cover-letters-gpt2.md

 </div>

 Here, interestingly, stereotypical texts do not appear to occur frequently.
-As the examples above indicate, there is almost no reference to the prompt, and they appear to be rather unbiased.
+As the examples above indicate, there is almost no reference to the prompt, and the generated texts are rather unbiased.

 ### Fun Experiments